Ethnic groups in Baltimore: Finns

 The Finnish community in Baltimore was originally centered in the Highlandtown neighborhood.
 During the 1930s the Finns operated Highlandtown's Finnish Hall as a community center.
 The Hall was also a center for union organizing by the workers of Bethlehem Steel.
 By the year 1940, there was a Finnish community of 400 people living in the neighborhood.
 Large numbers of Finnish Americans were involved in labor activism and struggles for workers' rights.
 Many of the Finnish immigrants were socialists, which led to Finnish Americans developing a reputation for radicalism.
 In the early days of the Communist Party USA, Finnish immigrants made up 40% of the Party's membership.
 Reflecting this tradition of Finnish American radicalism, the Finnish Hall was a center for leftist activism in Baltimore.

-In 1920, 110 foreign-born White people in Baltimore spoke the Finnish language.
+In 1920, 110 foreign-born White people in Baltimore spoke the Finnish language as their mother tongue.

 French

-In the 2000 United States Census the French American community in Baltimore numbered 47,234 (1.9% of Baltimore's population) and an additional 10,494 (0.4%) identified as French Canadian American.
+In the 2000 United States census the French American community in Baltimore numbered 47,234 (1.9% of Baltimore's population) and an additional 10,494 (0.4%) identified as French Canadian American.
 This places Baltimore's total population of French descent at 57,728, which is 2.3% of Baltimore's population.
 The Census also found that the French language (including French Creole) is spoken at home by 5,705 people in Baltimore.

 The French community in Baltimore dates back to the 18th century.
 The earliest wave of French immigration began in the mid-1700s, bringing many Acadian refugees from Canada's Maritime Provinces.
 The Acadians were exiled from Canada by the British during the French and Indian War.
 Later waves of French settlement in Baltimore from the 1790s to the early 1800s brought Roman Catholic refugees of the French Revolution and refugees of the Haitian Revolution from the French colony of Saint-Domingue.